LibEMER: A novel benchmark and algorithms library for EEG-based Multimodal Emotion Recognition: Experiments

 To evaluate this, we ranked the models that completed all experiments on a scale from n to 1 based on two key metrics for each dataset.
 The final score for each model is the aggregate of its rankings across all metrics.
 Figure\ref{fig:score} shows scores on two tasks.
 In subject-dependent tasks, DCCA\_AM demonstrated the best overall performance, whereas CFDA-CSF achieved the highest score in subject-independent tasks.
 Concurrently, DNN-based methods presented more robust performance across both task categories, with three such models securing the top rank in 11 out of 16 metrics.
 The success is mainly attributed to their meticulously designed learning tasks and strategies for cross-modal representation, which facilitate the alignment of modal distributions to improve cross-modal correlation and fusion reliability.
 Within the Transformer-based models, CMCM significantly outperformed MCAF.
 This disparity arises because CMCM addresses modal heterogeneity through a credibility-fusion strategy, exploiting a cross-attention mechanism to model sequence consistency.
 In contrast, MCAF primarily focuses on channel selection and enhancing representation.
 CNN-based methods showed relatively weaker performance.
 However, models incorporating RNN architectures performed well on certain tasks, suggesting that their inherent sequence learning capabilities hold considerable potential.
 Based on sophisticated cross-modal strategy , architectures capable of modeling temporal or spatial properties may further achieve more effective representation learning.

 \textbf{Observation 3: The sparsity constrains the representational capacity of deep learning models, hindering their ability to learn complex cross-modal emotion representations.}

 A significant performance discrepancy was observed under the unified benchmark, with all models performing substantially below their originally reported results.
 This is further underscored by the large standard deviations across all tasks, which in some cases exceeded the mean, indicating high performance instability.
 These findings highlight that class and inter-subject variability remain formidable challenges.
-Deep learning methods rely on large-scale, high-quality data to adequately learn complex patterns; however, the limited size of mainstream datasets, often compounded by the omission of a validation set in many studies, exacerbates the risk of overfitting and leads to inflated performance claims.
+Deep learning methods rely on large-scale, high-quality data to adequately learn complex patterns.
+However, the limited size of mainstream dataset with the absence of a validation set in many experimental settings, intensifies the risk of overfitting and leads to inflated performance claims.
 Our rigorous setup reveals that existing models hard to effectively learn complex cross-modal emotion representations from such sparse data.
 Therefore, the establishment of large-scale, high-quality datasets with a greater diversity of stimuli and subjects is imperative for advancing the development of EMER.